CosmosContracts/subDAOs/communications/onchain-proposals/1-conferences.md

 Juno Governance can always recall the funds back to the community pool.
 Any unspent remaining funds will stay in the SubDAO treasury for future usage.

 *NOTE: Two conferences are already waiting for contract signing.
-Until the payment deadline is close, the SubDAO might consider liquid staking the tokens in the mean time*
+Until the payment deadline is close, the SubDAO might consider liquid staking the tokens in the mean time.*

-## How to vote
+## Voting Procedure for Conferences/Events
 We are submitting a total of 6 proposals for the 6 conferences above, community is free to vote on each proposal to signal whether we should support a conference or not.

-The expenses for each conference are the best deal we were able to have after negotations and discussions with the organizers, modifying the sponsor packages to best suit our needs.
+The budget for every conference is the best deal we were able to come across after negotations and discussions with the organizers; modifying the sponsor packages to best suit our needs and handpicking the necessities.

 Juno Communications SubDAO is in favor of supporting the conferences listed above.

-This proposal is signaling only to introduce the proposals for each conference.
-In case if this proposal gets rejected, it would show that the community do not want the Communications SubDAO to work on conferences and events at all.
+This is a signaling proposal to check the community's interest in introducing the proposals for the mentioned conferences.
+In case if this proposal gets rejected, it would indicate that the community do not want the Communications SubDAO to work on conferences and events at all.

 ## Voting on this proposal
 * By voting **YES**, you are in support of the work *Juno Communications SubDAO* is doing to participate in conferences.